reidmilo/Examining-the-Correlation-Between-Church-Density-and-Anti-LGBT-Legislation/README.md

 ## 3. Data Analysis:

 **I used two methods for data analysis:**
-1. I utilized the Places of Worship GIS dataset, which provides location data for each church or place of worship in the United States using IRS tax forms.
+1. The first method utilized the Places of Worship GIS dataset, which provides location data for each church or place of worship in the United States using IRS tax forms.
 The number of churches is summed up at the county or state level and then merged with census population data from 2020.
 I divided the population by the number of churches to create a person-to-church ratio, assessing church density and religious presence in a community.

 2. The second method involved using data from the US Religious Census of 2020.
 This census, conducted by the Association of Statisticians of American Religious Bodies every 10 years, gathers information about churches and religious practices within the United States.
 While this data does not provide GIS information about the location of churches, it breaks down data by each county in the United States.
 The key variable from the dataset was Adherents as a percentage of the total population, which was summed up to determine the percentage of each county's population belonging to a church.